germangar/whook/README.md

 * Commands:<br>
 **buy** - places buy order.<br>
 **sell** - places sell order.<br>
-**position or pos** - goes to a position of the given value.
+**position or pos** - Creates a position of the given value, or modifies the pre-existing one to match it.
 Use a positive value for Long and a negative value for Short.<br>
 **close** - closes the position (position 0 also does it).<br>
 **limit:[customID]:[price]** - Combined with buy/sell commads creates a limit order.
 The three fields must be separated by a colon with no spaces.<br>
 Every limit order must have assigned its own unique ID so it can be identified for cancelling it<br>